 But as your child gets older, they start to become less of a helpful tool and more of a nuisance.
 And while most children wean themselves around ages 2 to 4, others need a little extra help saying farewell.

-In this post, we will discuss the pros and cons of pacifier use, when the best time is to ditch the pacifier, and 7 easy steps to help your child break the habit.
+In this post, we will discuss the pros and cons of pacifier use, when the best time is to ditch the pacifier, and seven easy steps to help your child break the habit.

 Pacifiers can be beneficial as they satisfy a baby’s natural sucking instinct, provide comfort and distraction, and can help your baby soothe and fall asleep.
-Pacifiers have also been shown to reduce the risk of sudden infant death syndrome (SIDS) between 1 to 6 months of age.
+Pacifiers have also been shown to reduce the risk of sudden infant death syndrome (SIDS) when used at bedtime between age 1 month and 6 months.

 The periodic sucking helps keep your baby in a lighter state of sleep, reducing the chance that she will stop breathing (source).

 While pacifier use does provide many advantages in the early days, as your baby gets older, the risks start to outweigh the benefits.

 After 6 months of age, babies who regularly use pacifiers have a higher chance of developing middle ear infections than those who don’t.
 Doctors believe this is because continuous sucking causes pressure changes within the ears and can potentially prevent fluid drainage, causing it to build up, creating an infection.